Industrial Action - Your Questions Answered

 What is the dispute about?

 The jointly recognised Unite, GMB, and Unison trade unions, the JTU, have requested £3,000 for everyone in grades one to eight, and have not submitted any alternative proposal.
-This is well above inflation and simply unaffordable for Scottish Water as the business balances the need to invest in essential services and affordability for billpayers.

-What impact will industrial action have and what are your contingency plans?
+What impact will industrial action have, and what are your contingency plans?

 Scottish Water is putting in place contingency plans to protect essential services for customers ahead of planned industrial action by trade unions.
+A senior management team is looking at all areas of Scottish Water activity that may be impacted by strikes.

 We will do all we can to ensure customers do not experience any disruption to their water supplies and that treatment of the country's waste water continues as usual, despite the planned industrial action.